Find Out About Pet Microchips – Protect Your Pet from Pain, Illness and Exploitation

 Promote other forms of identification.
 Why are we using microchips instead of faces?
 Suggestions#11

 If your community is under Mandate, familiarize yourself with the law.
 If you are forced to microchip your pet, get their inflammatory markers tested before and after.
 Fight for fair medical exceptions.
 Gather information on the effects on the pet population and shelter dispositions and raise questions.
+Make sure your municipal, county and state representatives know how you feel about such mandates.
 Suggestions#12

 Here are Suggestions on How To